 The ninth largest city in Germany started off as a small town until it became an important city for coal and steel centers.
 Today, far from its industrial beginnings, the city holds many cultural and heritage events and activities.

 From point of interests, old architectural buildings to cultural events, the vast array of attractions, events and activities not only offer unique photo taking opportunities but also opens your horizon to the lesser known part of Germany.
-Check out our guide for the best places to stay while you are there as well.
+Check out our guide for the top Airbnb vacation rentals and other best places to stay while you are there as well.

 Read on to find out about the top 10 things to do in Essen, Germany.